2013 Kawasaki Ninja ZX-10R

 - A pair of 5.5mm thick, 310mm petal discs provides the heat dissipation needed to maintain brake feel and responsiveness during extended heavy use

 - A 220mm rear petal disc gripped by a single-piston caliper provides excellent feel and feedback

-– A highly efficient and more forward-positioned ram air intake is designed for lower intake noise, higher intake efficiency and thusly more power
+- A highly efficient and forward-positioned ram air intake is designed for low intake noise and good intake efficiency

 - Oval-section intake funnels promote non-turbulent flow at all rpm

 Titanium Exhaust System

 - Titanium-header exhaust system with hydroformed header pipes and small, lightweight muffler assembly uses a pre-chamber that houses two catalyzers for emissions and sound